 For edentulous (missing all teeth) patients, we can strategically place a number of implants throughout the jawbone.
 They will support a denture.
 An implant-retained denture may be permanently fixed in place, or it may be removable and simply “snap” onto and off of the implants with the help of small attachments.

 A mini dental implant is the same length as a traditional implant.
 However, its circumference is smaller.
 We might suggest that you receive mini implants if you do not have enough bone structure to support traditional ones, or if we are replacing a tooth at the front of the mouth.

 With the All-on-4 procedure, we place four dental implants into the jaw at places where the bone is naturally thickest and strongest.
 On the same day as the placement surgery, we attach a temporary denture to the implants.
 After osseointegration, we provide a permanent denture.

-Many dental practices are able to perform only part of the dental implant process.
+Many dental offices are able to perform only part of the dental implant process.
 They may just restore the implants after an outside specialist surgically places them in the jawbone.
-At All Dental in Watertown, however, we have the skills, experience, and equipment necessary to provide comprehensive implant services.
-We can spare you the hassle of traveling to another practice and give you the peace of mind that comes from knowing that a team you know and trust will be with you throughout your entire tooth replacement journey.
+At All Dental Center in Watertown, however, we have the skills, experience, and equipment necessary to provide comprehensive implant services.
+We can spare you the hassle of traveling to another dental office and give you the peace of mind that comes from knowing that a team you know and trust will be with you throughout your entire tooth replacement journey.